Enter your zip to see mobile providers in your area.

 T-Mobile’s 5G network has the potential to hit 1,000 Mbps or faster, so long as it achieves benchmarks in building out its mid-band and millimeter-wave 5G infrastructure.

-The company launched its first standalone 5G network in August 2020, which bodes well for a boost in performance.3 Rather than rely on previously built 4G infrastructure, a standalone network incorporates brand-new systems architecture, allowing for greater network efficiency and precise signal targeting for your mobile device.
+The company launched its first standalone 5G network in August 2020.
+Rather than rely on previously built 4G infrastructure, a standalone network incorporates brand-new systems architecture, allowing for greater network efficiency and precise signal targeting for your mobile device.

 T-Mobile has also been rolling out more mid-band availability.
 Mid-band frequencies like 2.5 GHz have a greater capacity for carrying data, making them way faster than low-band 5G.
 Mid-band spectrum also doesn’t have the extremely limited range of millimeter wave technology.
 Mid-band spectrum can’t reach millimeter-wave speed, but it can still deliver really fast speeds at a distance of several miles.